joshbrew/UEProject_BoidsTest/README.md

 - Custom projectile for the twin stick pawn to shoot the boids with.

 TODO:
+- Add some acceleration and deceleration to the player pawn so movement isn't exact (easy)
+- Mouse shooting + player rotation control (easy)
+- More stealth options, more doors & buttons, other gameplay material,.
+- Get freaky wit da boids

 - May need to relegate to an AI spawner so dozens of AI controllers aren't spawned, although it wasn't an issue before so maybe not.
 - Improve the grouping as needed.
 Limit group size for performance gainz, play with the regrouping timer and stuff to find a good balance for performance.
 - Test Patrolling, the automatic pathing should be just fine.